theooos/fp/README.rst

 Version history
 ---------------

+- 10 Dec 13:05: Published Test 8 and improved tests 5 and 6 (Test 7 stays the same).

 - 4 Dec 1:05: Published Test 6.

 - 3 Dec 13:20: You are now allowed to write either ``fromMove`` or ``fromMove'``.